 It would transform offsetting organisations, where every kilo of carbon they can prove that they sequestered would earn them the equivalent carbon ration from the central carbon bank, which they would be free to use or sell.

 Yes, carbon taxes are much cheaper and a good place to start.
-In British Columbia, Canada there is a successful “tax and dividend” law, which partially suppresses the use of fossil fuels and distributes the taxes equally to its citizens.
+In British Columbia, Canada there is a highly praised “tax and dividend” law, which partially suppresses the use of fossil fuels and distributes the taxes equally to its citizens.
 However, it doesn’t solve British Columbia’s problems, with the provincial government locked into fossil fuels via state subsidies.

-But for every success, there are twice as many policies which fall short.
+For every legislative success, there are twice as many policies which fall short.

 On its own, a carbon tax policy is simply not enough.

 Carbon taxes based on carbon pricing in sector-by-sector programs on a nation-by-nation basis is just so much more complex and subjective, and only ever partially successful, as reported in EU ETS industrial energy reviews, UK government research briefings, the Norwegian tax, the Swedish carbon tax, David Suzuki carbon tax overview.

 Carbon taxes never cover everything, always leaving out emissions for imported products, aviation, shipping, the public sector.

 Carbon rationing, compared to carbon taxes, carbon pricing and swathes of legislation, is a comprehensive integrated approach.
 It’s the most convincing answer.
 We need to end the wishful thinking and act now before another decade is lost.

 The amount of carbon rations given to citizens would be equal to the amount of fossil fuels that the oil companies are allowed to produce.
 The chances of success in combating climate change are an order of magnitude greater than any other carbon taxation, legislative control or carbon pricing scheme.

 Once rations are allocated, then the CO2 emissions over the rationing period are guaranteed, unlike other policies.